BlakeTacklind/Tile-Creator/README.md

 run `application.py <input dps> -o <output xml>` OR `application.py <input dps> -f <output directory>` (output directory such as relvant FGU asset folder)

+You can use the `-r <pixels>` for changing the number of pixels per square.

 Add the XML to asset folder.
 Make sure it have the same name as the image, excepting the extension.
 IE `Cool Map.png` and `Cool Map.xml`

 Now when adding that image to file to a map it should have LOS.